ibm-cloud-docs/watsonxdata/tut_provi_ibmbckt.md

 In this tutorial, you learn how to set up two data sources, Db2 and Netezza in your {{site.data.keyword.lakehouse_full}} instance and to analyse the combined data from these sources.
 {: shortdesc}

 **Sample Scenario** : You are the Data Engineer for your company.
-The company stores the sales data in Db2 Warehouse whearas the customer data resides in Netezza.
+The company stores the sales data in Db2 Warehouse whereas, the customer data resides in Netezza.
 Your task is to combine and analyze the two data sets and gain knowldege about the customer behaviour.
 In this scenario, you explore the process of obtaining data from two seperate data sources, combining them, and creating a comprehensive view in {{site.data.keyword.lakehouse_short}} instance.

 ## Objective